Beautiful Peace Craft: So Easy and Inspirational!

-Today I am sharing a dove peace foldable writing craft that you can create with your class for Remembrance Day, Veteran’s Day, MLK Day, International Peace Day. or any other day when teaching about peace is the topic.
+Today I am sharing a dove peace craft – a foldable writing craft that you can create with your class for Remembrance Day, Veteran’s Day, MLK Day, International Peace Day. or any other day when teaching about peace is the topic.
 Teach students about peace and use this craftivity to create a beautiful display that combines writing and imagery together.

-Doves are the symbol for peace and hearts are the symbol for love.
+Doves are the symbol for peace and hearts are the symbol of love.
 Combining those two symbols together create a beautiful display for your classroom.
 You can also add coloured tissue paper strands and glue them on to the craftivity to create a rainbow.

-This FREE dove peace foldable writing craft includes different sheets for you to customize the final look.
+This FREE dove peace craft includes different sheets for you to customize the final look.
 There are two heart pieces: one with the word peace and one without.
 There are two dove pieces holding hearts: one with the writing template and one without.
 There is also a separate writing sheet.
 You can choose to print the paper on white or coloured paper.
 I printed on cardstock to create a more durable craft.

 Before writing about piece on the dove template, I recommend reading the book, The Peace Book by Todd Parr (affliate link).
 It is a great book for teaching children about peace.
 The kid friendly illustrations and concepts children understand and can connect to, make this a must-read.